 Bullying a Dragon/Wrong Genre Savvy: Sure, Kane's a monster in his own right, but his constant threats against The Shieldreeked of this.
 First of all, the Shield's a three-man group - but not just ANY three-man group... a three-man group whose members have individually and collectively beaten down just about the entire top end of the WWE roster at one point or another.
 Among other things, they pinned John Cena during a weekly television match and put The Undertaker through the announce table, which was the last anyone heard of him for the better part of a year.
+Hell, Kane himself had been on the wrong end of a couple of beatdowns from them.
 They don't scare easily, and are even harder to control.
 And yet Kane didn't seem to remember any of the above when he spent about a week or two constantly mashing The Shield's collective buttons.
 Thus, when they turned and beat the crap out of him on the 3/17/2014 RAW, it wasn't exactly shocking.

 Bunny Ears Teacher: Was once a high-school English teacher, has his degree in education, and once said he'd probably be teaching if he weren't a wrestler.
 Not to mention his political blogging.